 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 New kittens are cute, cuddly, and a little (okay, often very) feisty—and bringing one home is one of the best moments in life.
 But just like any newborn, you have to prepare your home for a new kitten.
 While you may already know you’ll need some food and a litter box, there are a handful of basics that your new kitten will need to live its best life.

 Whether you’re bringing home one little cat or a bonded pair, you’ll want to be prepared for your new family member.
-From a breakaway collar to a self-warming cat bed, we rounded up all of the best essentials for a new kitten.
+From a breakaway collar to a self-warming cat bed, we rounded up all of the gear you'll need for a new kitten.

 GoTags Personalized Reflective Cat Collars

 Even if your new kitten is going to be strictly indoors only, it’s a good idea to get a personalized collar with your contact information on it.
 That way, if kitty slips out the door, others will know he or she has a home and how to find it.
 These collars have your name and phone number laser engraved on them, so they won’t scratch off or fade.
 The collar also has a bell, so you can hear your kitten coming, and a breakaway buckle so if it gets stuck on something, it will pop right off.
 It's also adjustable, so it can grow with your cat.